zamzasalim/app-asc/README.md

 The Crypto App is powered by the CoinGecko API, which provides the latest cryptocurrency data and market information.

 ### Credit
-This project was inspired by or based on
+This project was inspired based on
-[Crypto App](https://github.com/Moslihbadr/crypto-app) by [Moslih Badr](https://github.com/Moslihbadr).
+[Crypto App](https://github.com/Moslihbadr/crypto-app) & rebuilt with ♡ by hnfdm.
 This project provides the foundation for cryptocurrency-related features in my app.